-Northwest Kidney Kids offers two Camps Programs - Family Camp and Youth Camp.
-Both are held in Oregon.
+Starting in 2019, Northwest Kidney Kids will offer three Camps Programs - Summer Family Camp and Winter & Summer Youth Camps.
 The Kidney Camp experience provides a safe environment for children and families to gather for educational activities, parent and youth enrichment, emotional support, camaraderie, and networking.
 Participants receive support from professionals who understand these challenges, and children and parents offer meaningful support to one another and develop friendships that extend beyond Camp.
 Kidney Camp encourages campers to see life beyond their disease while addressing the emotional issues associated with kidney disease and empowering Kidney Kids to achieve lifelong success.

-Registration for 2018 Family and Youth Camp is open!
+Registration for 2019 NEW Winter Youth Camp is OPEN!

-Family Camp: August 3 - August 5, 2018.
-Family Camp Registration & Information
+Family Camp: January 19 - January 21, 2019.
+Winter Youth Camp Registration & Information

 August 3 -5 2018

 2018 Aldersgate Camps and Retreat Center for the fifth year!

 Family Kidney Camp is for children with chronic kidney disease (on dialysis or with kidney transplant) and their immediate family members (two parent/caregivers and siblings living in the home).
 Campers can arrive at Camp as early as 2 pm on Friday and Camp ends at noon on Sunday.
 There is array of lodging.
 When registering, you can let us know what your needs are (electricity, bathroom, ADA, etc.) The Camp Director will prioritize lodging depending on medical necessity and age of children.